 - Roll that ideal food for camping up, and you’re ready for a delicious meal that will provide you with hours of energy on the go!

-Here’s a pro-trip: Are you driving from your campsite to a trailhead and looking for an early start?
+Here’s a pro tip: Are you driving from your campsite to a trailhead and looking for an early start?
 Boil the water at camp and add it to the bag.
 After sealing and massaging, load up the car and drive to your trail.
 Once you’ve snagged a parking spot, create your burrito and eat it as you begin your hike.

 Use Your Imagination To Create

 When you plan, you’re able to achieve a lot.
 This could mean planning and doing all the food preparations in your kitchen and using Tupperware containers to cart them to your campsite.
-Or it can simply mean bringing along a few simple ingredients so that you can do the bulk of the food preparation and cooking while you’re there.
+Or it can mean bringing along a few simple ingredients so that you can do the bulk of the food preparation and cooking while you’re there.